-Over the next six months or so, the birds – many of which are exotic or endangered – will be re-homed at places better equipped long-term to ensure they continue to have comfortable and enriched lives and to ensure their life-long care.
-The closure date of the Bird Garden will close to visitors after Sunday 19 February 2023, with the possible exception of the penguin pool which we hope will remain open until the summer.
+Over the next few weeks, the birds – many of which are exotic or endangered – will be re-homed in licensed zoos in the UK better equipped long-term to ensure they continue to have comfortable and enriched lives and to ensure their life-long care.
+The Bird Garden will close to visitors after Sunday 19 February 2023, with the possible exception of the penguin pool which we hope will remain open until the summer.

 In its place, we will create a new woodland garden, making it an environment where native wildlife can thrive.
 You will be able to observe woodland and water birds, red kites, otters and more.
 It also provides us with an opportunity to recreate some historic walks, part of which is expanding the South Park walk that opened in 2021.